 \subsection{Outline of the paper}

-In Section \ref{sec:*!ext} is about the construction of maximal and minimal extensions under the relative setting and their $G$-equivariance.
+Section \ref{sec:*!ext} is about the construction of maximal and minimal extensions under the relative setting and their $G$-equivariance.
 In Section \ref{sec:recalalexsab}, we recall the construction of the Alexander complexes of Sabbah.
 In Section \ref{sec:comparison}, we discuss comparisons in the sense of relative Riemann-Hilbert correspondence and prove Theorem \ref{thm:RHALX} and Theorem \ref{thm:RHALXhigh}.
 In the appendix, we discuss the relative sheafification functor over commutative rings and discuss the properties of algebraic and analytic relative supports.
 Results in the appendix is standard and more or less well-known; we include it for completeness.